Skip to content

 We were glad to have seen this infamous Labyrinth in the light of day.
 It made us less concerned about the crux of this route.

 The exit point of the Labyrinth tops out at 16,100′.
 This is pretty close to the half-way point in altitude, distance and elevation gain to the summit.
 With it only taking us 2 hours to climb 2,000′ in 1.3 miles, we should have kept going!
-But not sure how we’d feel at 18,000 feet, we decided to stick to the process.
+But not sure how our bodies would feel at 18,000 feet, we decided to stick to the process.
 Today’s hike was only meant to help acclimatize, not knock it out a day early.

 We were back at the hut in time for lunch and then spent the afternoon lounging around.
-It would be an early night to bed with a summit start at 1am.
+It would be an early night to bed with a summit start at 1 a.m.

 ← Staying at Servimont, Tlachichuca, Mexico